 Following the previous work, in most of the experiments, we adopt ConvNetD3 as the network to probe the data.
 This network consists of 3 convolutional layers with a 3x3 filter, each of which has 128 channels and is followed by a ReLU non-linearity and an InstaceNorm layer.
 The average pooling layer aggregates the feature map to a 128d vector and produces the logit with a linear layer.

-We also adopt other network architectures in Tab.~4 in the main paper, including MLP (three linear layers with hidden layer size 128), AlexNet~\cite{alexnet}, ResNet18~\cite{resnet} (we use ResNet18+BatchNorm with average pooling for DC algorithm) and VGG11~\cite{vgg} (we use VGG11+BatchNorm for DC algorithm).
+We also adopt other architectures, including MLP (three linear layers with hidden layer size 128), AlexNet~\cite{alexnet}, ResNet18~\cite{resnet} (ResNet18+BatchNorm with average pooling for DC algorithm), and VGG11~\cite{vgg} (we use VGG11+BatchNorm for DC algorithm).